robertdluigi/cloudvault/README.md

 #### 2. Deploy the backend and frontend to Kubernetes using the provided manifests

+*Before running this, open the files and edit the registry name and the environment variables*

 ```bash
 kubectl apply -f k8s/backend=deployment.yml
 kubectl apply -f k8s/backend-service.yml